 Boosting 4D project management with drone mapping

 Helsinki is booming.
 As the population of Finland’s capital city increases, so does demand for services and amenities.
 The Kauppakeskus Lippulaiva shopping center in Espoo, a community in the Helsinki metropolitan area, is undergoing a complete redevelopment that will nearly double its available leasable space.
-Lehto Group, a Finish general contractor, is charged with completing the project, from the demolition and the blasting of 200,000 cubic meters of rock to earthworks and new construction.
+Lehto Group, a Finnish general contractor, is charged with completing the project, from the demolition and the blasting of 200,000 cubic meters of rock to earthworks and new construction.